laicen/course-project-har/README.md

 completedata <- rbind(test,train)

 ####1.2.
-Extract the measurements on the mean and standard deviation for each measurement taken from the accelerometer and gyroscope 3-axial raw signals (X,Y,Z) with the corresponding subject and activity.
+Extract the mean and standard deviation for each measurement from the merged data sets with the corresponding subject and human activity.

 tidydata <- completedata[,c(1:6,121:126,562:563)]

 ####1.3.
-Rename the values of the human activity variable: 1 for Walking...6 for Laying.
+Rename the values of the human activity variable.

 tidydata$V1.2[tidydata$V1.2==1] <- "Walking"